 Regardless of the debate about whether addiction is or is not a brain disease, there is general agreement that views that do not promote education and understanding about addictive disorders, and only promote addiction stigma, are barriers to treatment for people with addiction who are seeking recovery or are thinking about seeking recovery.

 Struggling with addiction?
-Let the experts at Pathway to Hope help you live your best happy, healthy, and sober life now!
+Let the experts at Pathway to Hope help you live your best happy and healthy life now!

 Struggling with addiction?
-Let the experts at Pathway to Hope help you live your best happy, healthy, and sober life now!
+Let the experts at Pathway to Hope help you live your best happy and healthy life now!

 What Causes Addiction?